 An enchanting part of Sardinia, The bay of Chia, located in the southwest of Sardinia, is a daydream, with long beaches of white sand, washed by an emerald sea, surrounded by lush nature.

-Best Beaches of The Bay of Chia
+Best Beaches of Chia

 The beach of Su Giudeu, the largest and perhaps one of the most beautiful of the entire southwest coast, takes its name from the small island that lies just in front of the beach.
 Its fine, golden sand has often been the background to sets of films or commercials that have not resisted the call of a refined beauty ready to be shown.